RancidDax/namazu.tools/ucob.md

 {: .tanks }
 > {% glossary Death Sentence %} is a forced tank swap.
 Communicate an order with your Co-tank.
 >
-> Your role is to position the boss in a way to drop a puddle on each of the 1,2,3 markers in order.
-This will happen over the duration of the phase.
+> Your role is to position the boss in a way to drop a {% glossary Neurolink %} on each of the 1,2,3 markers in order.
+This will happen when the boss hits 74%, 44% and 0%.
 You should be on the outside of the boss towards the wall unless moving in to stack with party for other mechanics.
 >
 > <img src="./assets/images/ucobmarkers.png" alt="UCOB Markers" height="400">

 {: .damage }
 > You will have two roles in this fight, firstly **Ranged** will need to bait {% glossary Liquid Hell %} by being the furthest player from the boss through the phase.
 Assign a **Primary Baiter** and **Backup Baiter**.
 >
-> All DPS can get targetted by {% glossary Hatch %}, go to a **puddle** and make sure you are in the puddle when the {% glossary Hatch %} reaches you.
+> All DPS can get targetted by {% glossary Hatch %}, go to a {% glossary Neurolink %} and make sure you are in the {% glossary Neurolink %} when the {% glossary Hatch %} reaches you.
 >
 > If you are **Primary Baiter** and you get hatch, make sure the other baiter is aware they need to take {% glossary Liquid Hell %}.

 {: .healers }
 > Just stay outta the way lol.

+### Timeline

+#### 100% -> 74%
+- Pull Twintania to waymark 1
+- Tanks handle {% glossary Plumment %}
+- Dodge {% glossary Twister %} and stack for {% glossary Fireball %}
+- Tank swap for {% glossary Death Sentence %}
+- Push to 74% and drop {% glossary Neurolink %}

+{: .note }
+Generate more LB by having one player stay out of the {% glossary Fireball %} stack here.

+#### 74% -> 44%
+- Move boss to next marker.
+- {% glossary Liquid Hell %} on furthest player.
+- Single {% glossary Hatch %} to {% glossary Neurolink %}
+- Tank swap for {% glossary Death Sentence %}
+- Single {% glossary Hatch %} to {% glossary Neurolink %}
+- Dodge {% glossary Twister %}
+- Push to 44% and drop {% glossary Neurolink %}

+#### 44% -> 0%
+- Move boss to next marker.
+- {% glossary Liquid Hell %} on furthest player.
+- **DOUBLE**{% glossary Hatch %} to {% glossary Neurolink %}, one each.
+- {% glossary Liquid Hell %} applied to **RANDOM** party member + stack for {% glossary Fireball %}
+- Tank swap for {% glossary Death Sentence %}
+- Tanks handle {% glossary Plumment %}
+- **DOUBLE**{% glossary Hatch %} to {% glossary Neurolink %}, one each.
+- Dodge {% glossary Twister %}
+- {% glossary Liquid Hell %} on furthest player.
+- **DOUBLE**{% glossary Hatch %} to {% glossary Neurolink %}, one each.
+- {% glossary Liquid Hell %} applied to **RANDOM** party member + stack for {% glossary Fireball %}
+- Push to 0%

+Finally, Stand in a {% glossary Neurolink %} for phase transition.

 ## Phase 2: Nael